Naomi Walters: Departure

 On 25 April 2023, a day after the casting announcement of Naomi's grandmother Claudette (Flo Wilson), it was announced that Peter had quit her role as Naomi.
 A spokesperson said that Peter had enjoyed her time on Emmerdale, but due to wanting to play different roles, she had made the decision to leave.
 Radio Times reported that her exit would be set to air in summer 2023.
 After her short but "eventful" tenure on the soap, it was confirmed that her exit would be written in a way that could accommodate her return in the future.
 No details were given about her exit at the time, but Leeds Live wrote that it would be "major".

 In the lead-up to her exit, Naomi gets to know grandmother Claudette, as well as fellow newcomer, grandfather Victor (Eddie Osei).
 Naomi getting to know Victor infuriates Charles, since he is an ex-prisoner who Charles detests.
 The Metro hinted that Victor could have something to do with Naomi's exit and worried what it would do to Charles.
 Her final weeks become "calmer waters relationship-wise" in scenes that see her paired with Vinny Dingle (Bradley Johnson).
 She is accused of giving Victor free pints at work and in a fury, has an argument with her bosses and quits.
 Victor influences Naomi by telling her that she should take money from Vinny to start a new life.
 Naomi then made her exit from the village on 6 July 2023.

+Mathurin posted a tribute to Peter following her departure from the soap.
+He stated that although Naomi was always written to be a problem for Charles, he felt Peter had portrayed Naomi in a way that made viewers instead sympathise with Naomi.
+He added: "You are a beautiful human being who knows her path.
+I really admire that.
+Stay on it.
+You’re definitely heading in the right direction.
+PEACE MI DAWTA!"
+Peter responded to Mathurin's post, expressing her admiration for him.